 2008

 Fourteen years after the above study, researchers – Kara Hall and Joseph Rossi – tested these strong and weak principles for more problem behaviours.
-Quite remarkably, they found the same findings to the point of one standard deviation with regard to the strong principle and 0.5 standard deviation for the weak principle.
+Quite remarkably, they found the same findings to the point of one standard deviation for the strong principle and 0.5 standard deviation for the weak principle.
 They meta-analyzed data from studies covering as many as 48 problem behaviours published between 1983 and 2003.
 The Preventive Medicine journal published the study in 2008.